JeffersonLab/ced2graph/README.md

 format is yyyymmdd_hhmmss.

 ```
-20221111_121235  # Timestamp of program execution is default top level
+20221111_121235  # Timestamp of program execution is data set default top level
+/-- config.yaml  # Copy of the config file used to generate data set
 |-- 20210919_070000  # 2021-09-19 07:00
 |   |-- info.dat
 |   |-- link.dat